faisal-porag/basic_grpc_example_with_golang/README.md

     go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@v1.1
     ```

   - `Implement gRPC Server:`
       - Create a Go file to implement the gRPC server.
       - Implement the methods defined in your service interface.
       - The methods should accept and return the protobuf message types you defined.

     ```shell
+    go get google.golang.org/grpc
+    ```

+    ```shell
     package main